6170-fa14/6.170-guides/Install.md

 Preliminaries
 =============

 Some sort of text editor or IDE will be essential for editing code in 6.170.
 There are the classic UNIX text editors Emacs and Vi, available for nearly all platforms.
-Certainly getting experience with these helps build street cred among developer! `:-)`  Tools with shorter learning curves (but probably also supporting less efficient use by experts) include [Sublime Text](http://www.sublimetext.com/).
-In non-UNIX platforms, a variety of tools can be helpful, like the fancy text-console program [iTerm](http://iterm.sourceforge.net/) for Mac OS X.
+Certainly getting experience with these editors helps build street cred among developers!
+Tools with shorter learning curves (but probably also supporting less efficient use by experts) include [Sublime Text](http://www.sublimetext.com/).
+On non-UNIX platforms, a variety of tools can be helpful, like the fancy text-console program [iTerm](http://iterm.sourceforge.net/) for Mac OS X.

 JavaScript debugging